How to Learn Front End Development

 Talking with developers who work behind the scenes is also important to figure out how to integrate their work into yours.
 Working with designers, meanwhile, is crucial to understanding how a page should appear.
 That’s not to mention all the other people with whom you may interact, from project managers and quality assurance engineers to customers.

 Front end web developers, like most programmers, earn impressive salaries.
 According to Glassdoor, the average salary for a front end web developer in the United States is $76,929 per year.

-The salary that you can expect to earn will depend on several factors, like the place in which you work and your seniority.
-Senior front end developers, for instance, earn $103,344 on average per year, which is significantly more than the average front end web developer.
+The salary that you can expect to earn will depend on several factors, including years of experience.
+Senior front end developers, for instance, earn $103,344 on average per year, which is significantly higher than the average front end web developer.

-What’s more, the average front end web developer in San Francisco earns $112,171 per year, whereas the average developer in Indianapolis earns $62,958.
-Even after adjusting for cost-of-living, it’s clear there are significant differences depending on where you work.
+Salary may also vary by location.
+The average front end web developer in San Francisco earns $112,171 per year.
+By contrast, the average developer in Indianapolis earns $62,958.

-This growth is expected due to the increasing presence of Internet technologies in our lives and in business.
-The BLS does not break down their statistics specifically for front end web developers but the overall trend is clear—front end web development will be a lucrative career for many years to come.
+The BLS does not break down their statistics specifically for front end web developers.
+However, the overall trend is clear—front end web development will be a lucrative career for years to come.

 Should You Become a Front End Web Developer?

 Front end web developers spend their days translating designs into code.
-They’ll get to know the inner-workings behind why a site is designed in a particular way.
-They’ll then use this knowledge to build a functional and aesthetically pleasing experience.
+They get to know the inner workings behind a site’s design.
+They then use this knowledge to build a functional and aesthetically pleasing experience.

 For developers who enjoy creative work, front end web development could be an excellent career.
-Not only will you be coding other people’s designs but you’ll also be given some say in the overall creative direction of a website.
+Not only will you code other people’s designs but you’ll also have some say in the overall creative direction of a website.